LaurentVeyssier/Face-Generation-using-DCGAN/README.md

 The dataset can be downloaded from https://s3.amazonaws.com/video.udacity-data.com/topher/2018/November/5be7eb6f_processed-celeba-small/processed-celeba-small.zip.

+The notebook uses some validation helpers located in the file "problem_unittests.py".
+It is optional and not required to run the model.

 ## Variant

 The alternative notebook "dlnd_face_generation-64x64.ipynb" comes as a variant generating 64x64 RGB faces.
 It uses the same dataset and resources.